 Am I required to file a US Individual Income Tax Return?

-The US income tax regulation is defined in the U.S.Code Title 26, Subtitle A, chapter 1 through 6.
+(Updated 11/17/2020) The US income tax regulation is defined in the U.S.Code Title 26, Subtitle A, chapter 1 through 6.
 The Internal Revenue Service acts as the government revenue agent/collector.
 The IRS enforce the rules and regulations through the collections processes by applying the thousands of pages of Revenue codes.
-Please do not ask me if I read the code (no I didn’t finish it, but I am still reading the most important parts so I, as an accountant, can provide valuable Expat Tax Return Preparation Services to my clients.
+Please do not ask me if I read the code (no I didn’t finish it, but I am still reading the most important parts so I, as an accountant, can provide valuable tax services to you.

 US citizens are required to report their worldwide income on form 1040 annually if they meet their filing obligations.
-I can tell you that I am required to file income taxes as you are too unless you fall under the exception rules.
-Even though you are NOT a U.S. citizen or permanent resident (Green Card holder) per the USCIS, you might have income tax filing requirement because of your substantial presence in the US or your US source income or ownership of interest in U.S. partnerships or corporations.
+I can tell you that I am required to file an income tax returns as you may be too unless you fall under the exception rules.
+Even though you are not a U.S. citizen or permanent resident (Green Card holder), you may have income tax filing requirements because of your substantial presence in the US or your US source income or ownership of interest in U.S. partnerships or corporations.
 Many foreign nationals do have investments in the US either in real property or financial assets, or some other means of sophisticated investments vehicles.
 Hence, they may need to have reporting requirements.

-You may also have to file a U.S. income tax even if you are living and/or working outside of the U.S and you have not revoked your U.S. citizenship or Green Card.
-Uncle Sam wants you to pay tax on some of the taxable income you earned 100% or not in foreign countries.
-Of course there are many rules that apply, so that you can exclude some income from US taxation and/or take tax credit for taxes paid to foreign governments.
+You may also have to file a U.S. income tax even if you are living and/or working outside of the U.S and you have not revoked your U.S. citizenship or your green card. the United States require you to file an income tax return and report your worldwide income (US and foreign source income).
+Of course there are many rules that apply, so that you can exclude some or all your income from your US taxation or take a tax credit for taxes paid to foreign governments.
 To utilize and to benefit from the foreign earned income exclusion or the foreign tax credit, you must submit a US tax return, form 1040.

-To sum up, it is likely that if you are reading this, then you may need to file a U.S income tax return even if you have zero tax liability and meet the income filing threshold for your filing status.
+To sum up, it is likely that if you are reading this, then you may need to file a U.S income tax return even if you have zero tax liability and meet the income filing threshold for your filing status and age.